thaihv/smartcity-platform/README.md

-# Smartcity Platform for Tamky city
+# A Smartcity Platform Using Microservices
 __A boilerplate code  for smartcity-platform.__
 It includes:
  1. A real time service for archiving data from sensor: